← Claude Code Hub

 Why it holds up on long tasks

 The list persists across /compact.
 When context nears the limit and Claude compacts on its own mid-task, plenty gets trimmed, but the checklist comes back.
 That's the opposite of the instructions that vanish on compaction: the task list is one of the few things that survives, which is exactly why it's your anchor on work that outlasts a single context window.
 Pair it with plan mode: the plan decides the what, the list tracks the progress.
+And it's the ideal place to pin your blind spots when reviewing a big change in concentric circles.

 Reference